startinmerc/strange-fauna/README.md

 * Remove seeds.js
 * Remove seeds import & functions from middleware
 * Remove any remaining imports of seeds in components
+* Clear dependency errors

+####Tidy Redux
 * Simplify wish redux state as array
+* Rename "other" as "delivery"

+#### API Change
+* Product type switched to id ref of Category in API
+* Category.type to match Product.type
+* Update var names in product actions to reflect changes
+* Use product.type as needed

 ---